BK Forward

-Bollklubben forward, commonly known as BK forward, is a football team from Örebro, Sweden.
-They play in Division 1 Norra.
+Bollklubben Forward, commonly known as BK Forward, is a football team from Örebro, Sweden.
+They play in Div 2 Norra Götaland.
 The club plays in a small multipurpose stadium called Trängens IP.
 The base of the club is in the western end of downtown, whereas the city's historically main club Örebro SK play in the eastern end.
 The club is affiliated to the Örebro Läns Fotbollförbund.

 The club is well known for its youth system, having created players like Jimmy Durmaz, Jiloan Hamad and Jacob Rinne.

 The club has also had some success playing bandy, playing in the top Swedish series in 1973/74.

 Season to season

 Attendances

 In recent seasons BK Forward have had the following average attendances: